merwane/blog/content/posts/work.md

 **Pre-internet:**

-_**Cultural fit:**_ You are a software engineer for Deutsche Bank and work in their Munich office.
+_**Cultural fit:**_ You are a software engineer for Deutsche Bahn and work in their Munich office.
 You have to speak German and your colleagues generally have a similar background.
 You have a lot of meetings and coordination is hard.

 **2010s**: